tzcnt/cpp-cross-platform-template/README.md

 2. In the terminal, type `clangd --version` and it should print version info.

 Then you can open this project folder in Visual Studio.
 Select a build configuration from the dropdown.

+### Windows Setup - Using VSCode
+Our VSCode setup will still be using Visual Studio's build tools, so first follow the Visual Studio installation and clangd check steps from the prior section.

 To open this project in VSCode, you need to first use the Visual Studio terminal which sets up necessary environment variables.
 You will need to do this step every time.